 - Have a IEP or 504 plan that requires assistive technology, such as speech-to-text, that may not be compatible with the test engine

 - Will provide written responses in a language other than English or Spanish

 Can students practice before actually testing?

 Districts are strongly encouraged to give students time to interact with the testing environment before testing begins.
 Practice testing environments, also referred to as ePATs (electronic Practice Assessment Tools), that help to familiarize students with the testing environment, can be accessed here.
 To access the ePATs on this website, select Colorado from the drop down box then click on the support tab.
 On the support page, you will find the ePATs, along with practice guides.
 Mac users will need to be sure that the device has Java updated.
-The test engine used during the field test is being updated for spring testing.
-The ePATs will be updated accordingly.

 Were Colorado’s school districts able to field test these exams?